 If you do not want to change your cat’s sleep-wake schedule if your cat is up at night because they are hungry, you can set up an automatic feeder to give your cat a meal while you are asleep.

 Offer your cat plenty of toys and activities to do at night in a separate area of the household so they can tire themselves out.

-Owning a cat that is awake during the night can make it difficult for you to get a good night’s rest, however, it is not a concern for cats who have the instinct to become more active during the twilight hours.
+Owning a cat that is awake during the night can make it difficult for you to get a good night’s rest, however, it is not a concern for cats that have the instinct to become more active during the twilight hours.
 Cats do not have to get long hours of uninterrupted sleep and instead sleep in intervals.
 This means that they are unlikely to sleep throughout the night because it is not necessary.

-Featured Image Credit: Mookmixsth, Shutterstock
+Featured Image Credit By: Mookmixsth, Shutterstock